emmajanedrews/base-template/_posts/2017-04-20-this-document-is-the-key-to-ensuring-your-business-is-growing.md

 There’s one critical tool you need to use every day to assure you grow your business.

 There are plenty of quick fixes and shiny objects out there that you’ve probably been tempted to spend a lot of time and money on to grow your business, but as we all know, to grow a sales business, you have to be in contact with a lot of people.
-There a lot of ways to do this, but one phrase that stands out to me is, “we respect what we inspect.”
+There a lot of ways to do this, but one phrase that stands out to me is, “We respect what we inspect.”

 <br>There’s no better thing to inspect than our critical activities used to get in touch with people.
 And that’s why my agents and I carry a document called the **Weekly Critical Activities Success Tracker** every day.
 You can take a look at this document in the video above.